HBM/jet/index.md

 - sorted

 The simpler ones are the non-sorted Fetch Notifications.
-They always provide the same information:
+They always provide the this information:

-- **path** of State / Method
+- **path**: Path of the State / Method
-- **event**,  either "add", "remove" or "change" (only for States)
+- **event**: Can be either "add", "remove" or "change" (only for States)
-- **value** (only for States)
+- **value**: The current State value (undefined for Methods)

 The more complicated ones are the sorted Fetch Notifications.
+They always provide this information:

+- **n**: The number of States/Methods matching
+- **changes**: An array of changed States/Methods like this:
+  - **path**: Path of the State / Method
+  - **index**: The index (within the specified from-to range)
+  - **value**: The current State value (undefined for Methods)

+The sorted Fetch Notification contains all the changes compared to the last one.
+This allows to just handle States/Methods which have actually changed in some way (index or value) without having to figure out the differences manually.

-The fetch rules can be tuned very fine-grained and are able to match against paths and/or values.
-Available path matching "operators" are:
+Fetch rules can be tuned very fine-grained and are able to match against paths and/or values.
+Available path matching "predicates" are:

 - equals
 - equalsNot